 Linux Screen Command

-Linux screen command, usage and examples of Screen Command.
-Screen is a very useful command that offers the ability to use multiple shell windows (sessions) from a single SSH session.
+We’ll show you, how to use the Linux screen command.
+Linux Screen Command is a very useful command that offers the ability to use multiple shell windows (sessions) from a single SSH session.
 When the session is detached or there is a network disruption, the process that is started in a screen session will still run and you can re-attach to the screen session at any time.
-This also comes in handy if you want to run a long process persistently or connect to shell sessions from multiple locations.
+Linux Screen Command also comes in handy if you want to run a long process persistently or connect to shell sessions from multiple locations.

 In this article, we will show you the basics of installing and using screen command on a Linux.